dbountouridis/siren/README.md

 |          |       +     |  Awareness: initial article prominence per topic     |
 |          |            |  Awareness weight placed on prominent versus neighborhood articles      |

-#### 1.1 User settings
+#### 1.3 User settings
-A number of variables are only accessed through the code itself.
-The whole list of variables (and whether they can be adjusted via the GUI) are presented in the tables below:
+The right-most form controls the users (readers) settings, including the number of active daily readers, the amount of articles they read and their focus on sought out vs editorially-promoted articles.
+Other variables related to the users' behavior can only be accessed via SIREN's code.

 |          | GUI Adjustable| Description |